In the beginning, the CPU was created. This has made a lot of people very angry and has been widely regarded as a bad move.

 This is inconsequential.

-This, in the grand scheme of things, is on about the same scale as a water molecule asking Poseidon if it can have the weekend off to frolic in the clouds.
+This, in the grand scheme of things, is about on par with a water molecule asking Poseidon if it can have the weekend off to frolic in the clouds.

 Poseidon doesn’t care about water molecules.
 He has a whole damn ocean to worry about!